-He’s just not that into his emotions.
 He’s just not that into relationships.
-You could lay the world and yourself at his frigging feet and it wouldn’t make a blind bit of difference.
-He’s self absorbed, narcissistic and focused on the short term fringe benefits of being with you.
+You could lay the world and yourself at his feet and it wouldn’t make a blind bit of difference.
+He’s self absorbed, narcissistically inclined, and focused on the short-term fringe benefits of being with you.
 He gets the sexual, the social, and the emotional benefits, with little or no concern for the impact on you in the short, medium, and long term.

 If you persist in trying to be with an emotionally unavailable man, in spite of his behaviour, on some level it sends a message that you’re not happy either.
-Because the bulk of women that are attracted to and become involved with emotionally unavailable men are actually emotionally unavailable themselves and commitment-phobe’s (whether they know it or not), by sticking around, he realises that something can’t be right with you either.
+The bulk of women that are attracted to and become involved with emotionally unavailable folk are actually emotionally unavailable themselves and resisting commitment (whether they know it or not), and so by sticking around, he realises that something can’t be right with you either.

 Human nature can have us putting ourselves at the centre of the reason when in actual fact, true emotional unavailability occurs independently of whoever they engage with.
-It was there before you became involved with them, it’ll be there when you become involved with them, and until they resolve their issue, it’ll still be there long after you’ve had the sense to make a run for it.
+It was there before you became involved with them, it’ll be there when you become involved with them, and until they resolve their issue(s), it’ll still be there long after you’ve had the sense to make a run for it.